 - April-May: I did dental anatomy throughout these months, and I practiced to draw out my picket fence, occlusion, and eruption charts.

-- Weekdays: I had to balance school work with board study so I do as much as I can.
+- Weekdays: I had to balance school work with board study so I do as much as I could.